SonderMindOrg/uvize.github.io/terms.md

 ## What Do I Have To Do To Use the Uvize Service?

-First, for school administrators, you need to sign a Uvize invoice and submit payment.
-Uvize will then create customized pages for your school.
-We will also set up hosting and administrator privileges for your university veterans staff.
-After advisors have been added, we send out invitations to your student and each student will complete a short registration and you're off!
-You now have an online veterans center.
+First, for administrators, you need to sign a Uvize invoice and submit payment.
+Uvize will then create customized pages for your organization.
+We will also set up hosting and administrator privileges for your users.
+After advisors have been added, we send out invitations to your users and each one will complete a short registration of information you decide on and you're off!
+You now have an online mentor based community.

-For school students, you can just sign up for free after your school has completed the above.
+For userss, you can just sign up for free after your organization has completed the above.

 ##  Can I Share My Account With Someone Else?